Rauw Alejandro: 2022–present: Saturno, Playa Saturno and Cosa Nuestra

 In April 2022, Alejandro featured on Colombian artist Shakira's single "Te Felicito" and in its accompanying music video.
 The song proved to be among his most successful, reaching the #1 position (or within the top five) across Latin America and Spain (#2), as well as charting in several non-Spanish-speaking countries, including Brazil (#10), Croatia, France, Portugal, Switzerland, and Ukraine.
 The single would also reach #3 in Russia.
 "Te Felicito" reached #1 on the Billboard US Latin Airplay, Latin Pop Airplay and Latin Rhythm Airplay charts, and #10 on the Billboard Hot Latin Songs chart.
 The single's official music video has received over 606 million views on YouTube.

 On November 15, 2024, Rauw Alejandro released his album titled Cosa Nuestra through Sony Music Latin and Duars Entertainment.
 The album features 18 tracks and has a total runtime of 1 hour and 7 minutes.
 It includes collaboration with artists such as Laura Pausini, Romeo Santos, and Bad Bunny, blending elements such as salsa, reggaeton and other genres.
 As for the release of the album, he went for a mafia concept for this specific album.
 The release marked Alejandro's first album of 2024, following the earlier release of the single "Pasaporte" which was also included as part of the Cosa Nuestra album as track #14.

-During his Cosa Nuestra Tour stop in Brooklyn, New York, Rolling Stone called him "the greatest showman in Latin music" and compared his concerts to a Broadway production.
+On September 26, 2025, he released his 6th studio album, Cosa Nuestra: Capítulo 0, a sequel to Cosa Nuestra.
+The album is an homage to Puerto Rican and Caribbean origins and ancestral culture, featuring many different sounds including bomba, salsa, bachata, reggaeton, plena, afrobreats, and more.
+The album also includes notable features such as De La Rose, Mon Laferte, Rvssian, Ayra Starr, Wisin, Ñengo Flow, and Jey One.
+A notable song featured in the album is Carita Linda, a neo-bomba hit, blending modern beats with Afro-Caribbean sounds.
+The song was first released as a single and, "reached No. 1 spot on Latin Airplay and Latin Pop Airplay charts."
+The release of the album also included Rauw Alejandro's first bachata song, SILENCIO, in collaboration with bachata artist, Romeo Santos.
+The song, Guabansexxx, draws heavy inspiration from the Taíno deity of weather and storms, Guabancex, in which lyrics and sounds allude to the destruction and chaos of a heavy storm.

-The love for Puerto Rico is going deep at the Latin grammys.
-Rauw took the stage Thursday night to perform some of the songs from both his Cosa Nuestra album, inspired by his love and roots of the Puerto Rican music.
+During his Cosa Nuestra World Tour stop in Brooklyn, New York, Rolling Stone called him "the greatest showman in Latin music" and compared his concerts to a Broadway production.